 In February 2006, the European Commission and the U.S. Department of Justice commenced an international investigation into what government officials describe as a possible price fixing conspiracy relating to certain surcharges included in tariffs for carrying air cargo.
 In June 2006, United received a subpoena from the U.S. Department of Justice requesting information related to certain passenger pricing practices and surcharges applicable to international passenger routes.
 We are cooperating fully.
-United is considered a source of information for the investigation, not a target.
-Separately, United received additional information requests regarding these cargo pricing matters from the competition authorities of Brazil in March 2007, the European Union in April and June 2007, and from the Australian Competition and Consumer Commission in June 2007.
-In addition to the U.S. federal grand jury investigation, United and other air cargo carriers have been named as defendants in over ninety class action lawsuits alleging civil damages as a result of the purported air cargo pricing conspiracy.
-Those lawsuits have been consolidated for pretrial activities in the United States Federal Court for the Eastern District of New York.
-United has entered into an agreement with the majority of the private plaintiffs to dismiss United from the class action lawsuits in return for an agreement to cooperate with the plaintiffs' factual investigation.
+United is considered a source of information for the investigations, not a target.
+Separately, United received additional information requests regarding cargo pricing matters from the competition authorities of Brazil in March 2007, the European Union in April and June 2007, and from the Australian Competition and Consumer Commission in June 2007.

+In addition to the government investigations, United and other air cargo carriers were named as defendants in over ninety class action lawsuits alleging civil damages as a result of the purported air cargo pricing conspiracy.
+Those lawsuits were consolidated for pretrial activities in the United States Federal Court for the Eastern District of New York.
+United entered into an agreement with the majority of the private plaintiffs to dismiss United from the class action lawsuits in return for an agreement to cooperate with the plaintiffs' factual investigation and United is no longer named as a defendant in the civil lawsuit.

 More than fifty additional putative class actions have also been filed alleging violations of the antitrust laws with respect to passenger pricing practices.
 Those lawsuits have been consolidated for pretrial activities in the United States Federal Court for the Northern District of California ("Federal Court").
 United has entered into a settlement agreement with a number of the plaintiffs in the passenger pricing cases to dismiss United from the class action lawsuits in return for an agreement to cooperate with the plaintiffs' factual investigation.
 The settlement agreement is subject to review and approval by the Federal Court.

 Penalties for violating competition laws can be severe, involving both criminal and civil liability.
 We are cooperating with the grand jury investigations while carrying out our own internal review of our pricing practices, and are not in a position to evaluate the potential financial impact of this litigation at this time.
 However, a finding that we violated either U.S. antitrust laws or the competition laws of some other jurisdiction could have a material adverse impact on our results of operations or financial condition.

-ITEM RISK FACTORS.
-1A.
+ITEM 1A.
+RISK FACTORS.